 Our accommodations goal was to try and replicate the type of condo we had on Maui during our 2005 trip (ie; on the beach, first floor unit with a sliding glass door walk-out to the beach a few steps away, etc) and we nailed it perfectly (kudos to my wife who always plans these things incredibly well !).

-Image # 1 is a view of the condo we rented, just a few steps away and you were on the beach!
+Image # 1 is a view of the beach from the condo we rented, just a few steps away and you were on the sand!
 Image # 2 is the beach adjacent to the condo.

 Maniniholo Dry Cave